shredthaGNAR/list-of-my-starred-repos/README.md

 * [PhilippMatthes/neural-greenscreen](https://github.com/PhilippMatthes/neural-greenscreen): Real time background replacement on a mac os driven webcam using the DeepLabV3 neural network for image segmentation and the native CoreMediaIO DAL framework of Mac OS.
 * [WesleyBranton/New-Browser-Style](https://github.com/WesleyBranton/New-Browser-Style): A replacement for Firefox's builtin browser style CSS
 * [TeamNewPipe/NewPipe](https://github.com/TeamNewPipe/NewPipe): A libre lightweight streaming front-end for Android.
 * [garywill/newtab-btn-menu](https://github.com/garywill/newtab-btn-menu): FIrefox open URL in clipboard by right-clicking new-tab-button then use context menu.
-Create new tab button's context menu with a menu item to open clipboard URL in new tab. 📋🖱️🔗
+Create new tab button's context menu with a menu item to open clipboard URL in new tab. (runs on ff102) 📋🖱️🔗
 * [garywill/newTabClipboardUrl](https://github.com/garywill/newTabClipboardUrl): Quickly create new tab opening URL from clipboard.
 Firefox addon 📋🖱️🔗
 * [thewhiteh4t/nexfil](https://github.com/thewhiteh4t/nexfil): OSINT tool for finding profiles by username
 * [nghtfall/nightfall-vsc](https://github.com/nghtfall/nightfall-vsc): a blue-ish gray with a purple accent color palette for Visual Studio Code.